OPC Studio User's Guide and Reference

 Live Mapping Model for OPC Data (Classic and UA)

-Client and Subscriber Development > Development Models > Live Mapping Model > Live Mapping Model for OPC Data (Classic and UA)
+Concepts > OPC Data Client Concepts > OPC Data Client Development Models > Live Mapping Model > Live Mapping Model for OPC Data (Classic and UA)

 The live mapping development model allows you to write objects that correspond logically to a functionality provided by whatever is “behind” the OPC data.
 For example, if part of your application works with a boiler, it is natural for you to create a boiler object in the code.
 You then describe how your objects and their members correspond to OPC data – this is done using attributes to annotate your objects.
 Using Live Mapping methods, you then map your objects to OPC data, and perform OPC operations on them.